Kim Kardashian Jewels Stolen In Paris Heist Have Been Melted, Re-Cut: The Only Piece Left Is Her $4.5 Million Engagement Ring

 According to Guillochon, crooks use sophisticated equipment such as lasers to alter the appearance of jewelry.
 The altered product could then be disposed off in the black market safely.

-But the 36-year-old Keeping Up With The Kardashians reality TV star may still get back her $4.5 million diamond engagement ring that her husband rapper Kanye West gave to her.
+But the 36-year-old Keeping Up With the Kardashians reality TV star may still get back her $4.5 million diamond engagement ring that her husband rapper Kanye West gave to her.
 Khedache told police interrogators that he kept the ring because he was afraid to offer it on the market because it was distinctive and easily recognizable.

 “We are all afraid to sell it because it is a stone that’s very easy to identify.”